Teradata/stacki-wiki/wiki/Customization/SUX.md

 #### Script tag examples
-Script tags can be chroot or non-chroot.
+"install-post" script tags can be chroot or non-chroot.
 By default chroot is true, so a post install script sets up scripts/files/etc. in the environment being installed.

 ##### A non-chroot script, i.e. chroot=false, runs in the installer environment.